openhab/openhab-google-assistant/docs/USAGE.md

 Please be aware that the graphical user interface in the Google Home app or on Google Nest devices may not fully support interaction with some of the supported device types.
 We cannot influence this and rely on Google to implement user interfaces for more devices.
 Nevertheless, interaction via voice or in writing with Google Assistant should always work.
 :::

-If you have any issues, questions or an idea for additional features, please have a look at the [repository on GitHub](https://github.com/openhab/openhab-google-assistant).
+If you have any issues, questions or an idea for additional features, please take a look at the [repository on GitHub](https://github.com/openhab/openhab-google-assistant).

 [[toc]]